 - Keep surfaces clean - Community Matters

-There is a wealth of very detailed and constantly changing guidance available.
-Different buildings and activities will need different considerations and adaptations to allow them to reopen and continue to operate safely.
+There is lots of very detailed and regularly changing guidance available.
+Different buildings and activities will need different considerations and adaptations to open and continue to operate safely.
 This information is a starting point only and will be regularly updated.
-If you would like support for your voluntary, community, faith, social enterprise (VCFSE) organisation, please contact us on 0161 339 2345 or email email@example.com if you would like to discuss how we can support you during this confusing and difficult time.